NANBF Women's Bodybuilding Guidelines

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.

-PRESENTATION: Presentation is the effectiveness of display of the competitor’s most favorable development, including posture, carriage, projection, posing ability and stage presence.
-Skin quality, evenness of tone, choice of suit, and grooming are also considered.
-The posing technique used in the individual poses and the fitness in assuming them, along with the smoothness of transition between these are factors included in the judgment of presentation.
+Presentation is the effectiveness of display of the competitor’s most favorable development, including posing ability and stage presence.
+Skin quality, evenness of tone, suit choice, and grooming are also considered.
+The posing technique used in individual poses, along with the smoothness of transition between these are factors included in the judgment of presentation.

 The head judge will instruct you to complete mandatory (muscularity) poses.
 You may be asked to do these several times and out of order later in the round.